The Dangers of Blister Beetles for Horses

-Blister beetles are sort of cute, as far as bugs go.
+- Blister beetles are sort of cute, as far as bugs go.
 They come in many colors and varieties, some have stripes, some have dots, some are mostly one color.
-Usually not longer than an inch, they seem pretty harmless.
-They can also kill your horse, and quickly.
+Blister beetles are usually not longer than an inch, so they seem pretty harmless.
+BUT – they can also kill your horse, and quickly.
 This happens when your horse eats one (or more) of these bugs, which doesn’t seem likely, except that these bugs love alfalfa blossoms.
 More on that later… let’s cover the gross stuff first.

 Although the colors may change a bit, the body design is the same for blister beetles.

-Blister beetles are also toxic to sheep and cattle, so be sure there are no other animals on your farm that are affected.
+Blister beetles are also toxic to sheep and cattle

 Inspect before you feed.